rashmika13/sei/projects/project-2/project-2-requirements.md

 ☐ **Have at least 2 data entities**.
 One entity that represents the main functional idea for your app and another with a **1:M** or **M:M** relationship with that main entity (embedded or referenced).
 This do not include a User model if you choose to include authentication.

-☐ **Use OAuth authentication**.

-☐ Implement basic **authorization** that restricts access to features that need a logged in user in order to work (typically CUD data operations) by "protecting" those routes (using the `isLoggedIn` middleware from the OAuth lesson) from anonymous users.
-In addition, ensure that editing and deletion of data can only be done by the user that created that data (this is done in the controller - refer to the Guide to User-Centric CRUD).

 ☐ Have **full-CRUD data operations** somewhere within the app's features.
 For example, you can have functionality that **C**reates & **U**pdates a _post_ and satisfy **D**elete functionality by implementing the ability to delete _comments_.

 ☐ Be styled such that the app looks and feels similar to apps we use on a daily basis - in other words, **it should have a consistent and polished user interface.**